kakshak07/Food-Ordering-System/README.md

 ---------

 1. Create Database food.
-2. Run food.sql script provided in sql folder.
+2. Database is already included in the project.
+Run food.sql script provided in sql folder.
+Also modify the config file and change it according to your SQL databse password.
 3. Go to login.php and try out our application.
 Sample user credentials can be found in users & wallet_details table.

 Note -